ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 run the models in parallel
 and collect desired results from output files.
-Thus, FS is closer to ss3sim in its scope than FLR in that it specifically focuses on the performance of stock assessment models.
+Thus, FS is closer to ss3sim in its scope than FLR in that it specifically focuses on the performance of stock-assessment models.

 FS differs from ss3sim mainly in that it uses simple text manipulation (e.g. change line 50 from 0 to 1)